-How to Fix a Noisy Shower Pump (Expert Guide)
+How to Reduce Shower Pump Noise (Expert Guide)

-Noise is one of the most common complaints about older shower pumps.
 The banging.
 The vibrating.
-It may provide a fantastic shower, but if someone is showering while you sleep, the noise is going to drive you nuts.
+The whining.
+It may provide a fantastic shower, but if someone is showering while you sleep, a noisy water pump is going to drive you nuts.

 Check Surrounding Pipes